Muaz-Ibn-Kamal/Flower-Shop-Assignment/README.md

 ## 📋 Project Overview

 This is the second assignment of Programming Hero (Batch 12), built using **HTML5** and **Tailwind CSS**.
-The purpose of this project is to practice responsive web design techniques and build modern, mobile-friendly layouts using utility-first CSS framework Tailwind.
+The purpose of this project is to practice responsive web design techniques and build modern, mobile-friendly layouts using the  CSS framework Tailwind.

 ## 🚀 Live Demo